charles-bruel/dimensional/README.md

 This is currently in a proof-of-concept state; the concept and execution has been proven but it has yet to be developed into a fully capable system.

-**IRTANT:** Please note any prefixes apply to the *entire* unit, so `km²` is thousands of square meters, not square thousand meters.
+**IMPORTANT:** Please note any prefixes apply to the *entire* unit, so `km²` is thousands of square meters, not square thousand meters.
 This is different to how these typically work.

 ## Examples